Z-SC/Excel-Macros/README.md

 # Excel-Macros
-Excel Macros to manipulate data from different data sources
+Excel Macros to manipulate data from different data sources into a more readable format